 Contextual Content & Creatives

-Social media is an excellent place for knowing what’s the talk of the town – or even talk of every town.
-Every marketplace is different, and marketers need to develop content and creative that is contextually relevant to them.
+Social media is an excellent place for knowing what’s the talk of the town – or even the talk of every town.
+Every marketplace is different, and marketers need to develop content and creativity that is contextually relevant to them.